bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/set-up-tcp-connectivity-on-private-cloud-openshift-platform.md

 content_owner: Ian Watts
 ---

-# Set up TCP connectivity on the Private Cloud OpenShift Platform
+# Set up TCP connectivity on the BC Gov Private Cloud PaaS OpenShift platform
-Use this page to learn to configure direct TCP access to services in the Private Cloud Openshift Platform using the Porter Operator.
+Use this page to learn how to configure direct TCP access to services on the BC Gov Private Cloud PaaS Openshift platform using the Porter Operator.

 ## On this page
 - [Direct TCP access](#direct-tcp-access)